Cross Enrollment Frequently Asked Questions

 For questions about the undergraduate cross campus enrollment process, please contact Julie Parker in the the S&T Registrar’s Office.
 You can reach Julie at 573-341-6588 or juliep@mst.edu

-For questions about the visiting graduate student program, please contact Graduate Studies at 573-341-4141 or grad@mst.edu.
+For questions about the visiting graduate student program, please contact Graduate Education at 573-341-4141 or grad@mst.edu.

 Course sharing and cross enrollment: Requesting Accommodations as a Visiting Student with a Disability